A modular, open-source search engine for our world.

 - API: The API service defines the Pelias API, and talks to Elasticsearch or other services as needed to perform queries.

 - Placeholder: A service built specifically to capture the relationship between administrative areas (a catch-all term meaning anything like a city, state, country, etc).
 Elasticsearch does not handle relational data very well, so we built Placeholder specifically to manage this piece.
-It uses SQLite as a backing store, since the amount of administrative data is fairly small.

 - Interpolation: This service knows all about addresses and streets.
 With that knowledge, it is able to supplement the known addresses that are stored directly in Elasticsearch and return fairly accurate estimated address results for many more queries than would otherwise be possible.